 2k College Scholarship

-Sallie Mae will award $2,000 each month to eligible entrants.
-No essay or account sign-ups, just a simple scholarship for those seeking help in paying for school.
+Sallie will award $2,000 each month to eligible entrants.
+No essay or account profiles required.
 ENTER HERE

 Super Simple College Scholarship Tip